GaloisInc/mctrace/docs/README-release.md

   columnar outputs and filter columns.
 See `extractor.py --help` for details on these options.

-- The table below lists a few other binaries for PowerPC as well some example probes that can be used to instrument each binary.
+- The table below lists a few other binaries for PowerPC and `x86_64` as well some example probes that can be used to instrument each binary.
   Note that many other combinations of example programs and probes can work together; the full list of combinations can be found in `examples/full/Makefile`.

     | Binaries                                                                                           | Probe                                       |